 - SCell: PHY and MAC layers are configured in normal way.
 RLC layer is configured only for BCCH/PCCH/CCCH.

-The UL Scheduling Grant and DL Scheduling assignments are configured from TTCN over system control port.
+The UL grants and DL assignments are configured from TTCN over system control port.
 The SS reports PUCCH scheduling information reception in PCell over system indication port, if configured.

 The NR data routing between the RLC layer of PCell and the lower layers of either PCell or SCell shall be provided to/by SS in the common part of the data ASP using the MacBearerRouting field.